darinaJur/darinaJur/README.md

-Hello!
-I’m Darina.
-After a successful career as a consulting engineer in construction, I transitioned into programming and recently graduated from a Software Development course at Northcoders.
-I'm looking to continue my career as a Software Developer in a professional setting that encourages continuous development and growth.
+Hello, I’m Darina!
+After a successful career as an engineer in construction, I transitioned into programming and recently graduated from a Full-stack Software Development course at Northcoders.
+I'm looking to continue my career as a Software Developer in a professional setting that encourages continuous learning and growth.

 ✔️ **Tech stack:**
 - **JavaScript:** Node.js and browser